Agent documentation index: llms.txt. Markdown versions of documentation pages are available by appending .md to the page URL.

 note

 The constructor takes the addresses of the two Flare system contracts.
-These are already deployed on Coston2 — the deploy tooling reads their addresses from config/coston2/deployed-addresses.json.
-This is a temporary solution, because the Flare confidential compute is still in development.
+These are already deployed on Coston2 — the deployment tooling reads their addresses from config/coston2/deployed-addresses.json.
+This is a temporary solution because the Flare confidential compute is still in development.
 On release, both addresses will be available through the FlareContractRegistry contract.

 Instruction Parameters